1amageek/PaperKit/README.md

 # PaperKit
-PaperKit is like Paper app of Facebook
+PaperKit is like Paper app of Facebook.
+Paper is super cool user interface.
+PaperKit is a library that can be reproduced easily Paper of the user interface.

 ![sample](PaperKit.gif)